mrfishie/MiniManager/README.md

 MiniManager tests are run with Mocha, and use Chai for assertions.
 All tests are in the `test` folder.

+To run all tests, first install all NPM dependencies.

+	npm install

-To run all tests, use the NPM test command.
+Now run the NPM test command.

 	npm test